ebitengine/purego/README.md

 ## Example

 The example below only showcases purego use for macOS, FreeBSD, and Linux.
-The other platforms require special handling which can be seen in the complete example at [examples/libc](https://github.com/ebitengine/purego/tree/main/examples/libc) which supports Windows.
+The other platforms require special handling which can be seen in the complete example at [examples/libc](https://github.com/ebitengine/purego/tree/main/examples/libc) which supports FreeBSD and Windows.

 ```go
 package main